vishu221b/peer-blog/README.md

 Peerblog is a very simple blog web application written in Flask and bootstrap.

 Users can perform following actions in the app :
-- Create an account
+- Create an account (using email and password) and then log in
 - Create new blogs
 - Create new posts for each of the blogs
 - Search for specific posts by author name
 - View any other registered person's posts on home page